Role of intervening Mg II absorbers on the rotation measure and fractional polarisation of the background quasars: Introduction

-At the same time, large radio catalogs of RM such as compiled by ~\citet[][]{Taylor2009ApJ...702.1230T} are now available.
-It consists of RM measurements of 37,453 sources (e.g., see Sect. ~\ref{sample} for more detail).
-One also has radio spectral slope compilation of ~\citet[][]{Farnes2014ApJS..212...15F} consisting of 25,649 sources.
+However, with the advent of the large spectroscopic survey such as Sloan Digital Sky Survey (SDSS) Data Release (DR)-7, 9, 12 \& 14, it has now become possible to enlarge the rotation measure sample for which optical spectra is available.
+At the same time, large radio catalogs of RM such as that compiled by ~\citet[][]{Taylor2009ApJ...702.1230T} consisting of RM measurements of 37,453 sources are now available.
+One also has radio spectral slope compilation such as by ~\citet[][]{Farnes2014ApJS..212...15F} consisting of 25,649 sources.
 It is useful to cross-correlate these optical catalogs with these large radio catalogs of RM.
-This forms the main motivation of our work in this paper in which we have doubled the sample size by including the above mentioned newer SDSS Data releases.
-We split the sample into subsamples based on either the radio spectral slope and/or the presence/absence of the intervening absorbers.
-Such enlarged sample will be very useful (i) to quantify the role of intervening galaxies and their equivalent widths on RRM by comparing subsamples with and without intervening absorbers, along with their subsamples such as steep and/or flat-spectrum radio quasars, (ii) probe any redshift evolution of RRM (by using a subsample without intervening absorber), and (iii) search for any effect of the intervening absorbers on the fractional polarization of the background quasars; so as to finally infer the presence and strength of magneto-active plasma in these high redshift galaxies.
+This forms the main motivation of our work in this paper in which we have doubled the sample size by including the above mentioned recent SDSS Data Releases.
+We split the sample into subsamples based on the radio spectral slope and/or the presence/absence of the intervening absorbers.
+Such enlarged samples will be very useful (i) to quantify the role of intervening galaxies and their equivalent widths on RRM by comparing subsamples with and without intervening absorbers, along with their subsamples such as steep and/or flat-spectrum radio quasars, (ii) probe any redshift evolution of RRM, and (iii) search for any effect of the intervening absorbers on the percentage polarization of the background quasars, so as to finally infer the presence and strength of magneto-active plasma in these high redshift galaxies.

-The paper is organized as follows.
-We discuss the nature of our sample which we assembled from several optical and radio catalog in Sect.
-2. Further, in Sect.
-3 we discuss the classification of our sample into subsamples based on quasar sightlines, with and without intervening \mgii absorbers.
+This paper is organized as follows.
+We discuss in Sect.
+2, the sample selection which we assembled from several optical and radio catalogs.
 In Sect.
-4 we present our analysis and results, while in Sect.
-5 we discuss our major findings and present our conclusions.
+3 we present the method of classification of sightlines based on detection of \mgii systems.
+We present our analysis and results in Sect.
+4. Discussion of our major findings and conclusions are presented in Sect.
+5.